DTU-MLOPS-12/dtu_mlops_project/reports/README.md

 * Training run statistics per epoch (loss, accuracy etc.)
 * The final output model

 Given this, any experiment could be reproduced by re-running the training with a given config file.
+Furthermore, by logging the model training in Weights & Biases, we could access any previous model and its configuration.

 ### Question 14